j19sch/j19sch.github.io/posts/2025/20250103-optimizing-for-moments-of-discovery.md

 Just-in-time refinement lets you design later, because that's exactly what you do.
 Postpone design to the latest moment where it doesn't hurt your ability to deliver.
 What that last responsible moment is, depends on your context, but I suspect in most cases it's later than you think it is.

 Just-in-time refinement lets you test earlier.
 It makes design into an incremental process that almost unnoticeable morphs into building.
 (As in: the only sufficiently detailed specification of software is code.)
 So instead of writing some code according to some spec defined weeks ago, you're encouraged to remain mentally engaged with what you're building and how it should be designed.
 And with design and test being two sides of the same coin - only distinguished by the moment of discovery (at least in this blog post series)- build morphs as easily into test as design morphed into build.
 You're testing earlier, because design - build - test are no longer three sequential phases of delivering software.

+---

+What do you do to optimize for moments of discovery?
+Do you see risks of these two practices and one habit backfiring?
+Are there contexts where you would not want to optimize for moments of discovery?

+---